-During meditation you focus on a single thought such as a Mantra, an image or on an activity such as breathing.
+During meditation, you focus on a single thought such as a Mantra, an image or on an activity such as breathing.
 Doing so gradually stills the mind and calms the body, leading to a deep sense of relaxation and to recognised health benefits such as the slowing of the heart rate and a reduction of anxiety.
 Although not necessarily a spiritual or religious practice, most of the world's major religions such as Sufi Islam, Buddhism, Hinduism and Christian Mysticism teach some form of meditation.
-Once learnt, you can meditate regularly at home or you can share the experience in a group.
+Once learned, you can meditate regularly at home or you can share the experience in a group.
 Meditation encourages greater mindfulness in everyday life and a deeper sense of the unity of all things.

 Offering yoga, healing sound baths, qigong & meditation classes and Reiki training.

 Offering Yoga nidra & gong sessions, Art for Wellbeing, Yoga workshops and Kirtan

 Offering energy exercise classes drawing from a variety of tai chi and qigong forms.